Sheikh Mohammad Sarwar Hossain

-Sheikh Md Sarwar Hossain (born 10 January 1972) is a major general of the Bangladesh Army who previously served as the Chairman of the Bangladesh Tea Board.
-He has been accused of crimes against humanity by the International Crimes Tribunal of Bangladesh and is currently in custody pending legal proceedings..
+Sheikh Md Sarwar Hossain (born 10 January 1972) is a retired(?) major general of the Bangladesh Army who previously served as the Chairman of the Bangladesh Tea Board.
+He has been accused of crimes against humanity by the International Crimes Tribunal of Bangladesh and is currently in custody pending legal proceedings.

 Early life

 Hossain was born on 10 January 1972.

 Career

 Hossain was commissioned into the Bangladesh Army's Infantry Corps as part of the 25th Long Term Course.
 He graduated from the Bangladesh Military Academy on 20 December 1991.

 Hossain served as a director of the Directorate General of Forces Intelligence, overseeing the Counter Terrorism and Intelligence Bureau.
 In October 2024, he was appointed as the Chairman of the Bangladesh Tea Board.
 He met the Secretary of the Ministry of Commerce, Mohang Salim Uddin, and discussed plans for the board.
 He was charged with crimes against humanity in October 2025 and taken into custody by the Bangladesh Army.
 He was one of 15 serving officers detained by the Bangladesh Army.
 Other former directors of the Counter Terrorism and Intelligence Bureau, Md Touhidul Ul Islam, Kabir Ahmad, Md Mahbubur Rahman Siddique, and Ahmed Tanvir Mazahar Siddiqui, were also charged with him.